GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 # Plotting Lines, Polygons & Symbols

-The goals of this session is to show how to draw lines & polygons, how to make use of the rich pen and fill options and finally introduce you to the rabbit hole that are symbols.
+The goal of this session is to show how to draw lines & polygons, how to make use of the rich pen and fill options and finally introduce you to the rabbit hole that are symbols.

 ## Topics